2014 Holiday Events at Disneyland Resorts

 Other activities in the Downtown Disney District scheduled for various dates and times during the holiday season include:

-- December 5 and 19: Anaheim Ballet performing scenes from “The Nutcracker”
+- Anaheim Ballet performing scenes from “The Nutcracker”

 Annual Tuba Christmas Concert

-Start a new holiday tradition by attending the "Holiday Gingerbread House Building Workshop" at Ralph Brennan's Jazz Kitchen in Downtown Disney on December 14 or December 21 at noon.
+Start a new holiday tradition by attending the "Holiday Gingerbread House Building Workshop" at Ralph Brennan's Jazz Kitchen in Downtown Disney.
+For 2014 there will be four days available for the Holiday Gingerbread House Building Workshop.
+They will be held on Saturday, December 13 & Sunday, December 14 as well as Saturday, December 20 & Sunday, December 21 from 12 p.m. to 2 p.m.
 The two hour sessions begins with participants decorating their own chef hat, followed by a demonstration on how to assemble the gingerbread houses.
 Participants will decorate their houses and be able to take them home.
 Be on the lookout for a "surprise" visit from Santa.
-Cost is $48.00 per Gingerbread Kit, plus tax & online service charges, and includes gingerbread house and candy, 1 chef's hat, 2 jingle bells, unlimited sodas, and 2 seats.
-Additional seats may be purchased for $12.00 per seat Spots fill up fast so purchase your tickets now!
+Cost is $48 per Gingerbread Kit, plus tax & online service charges, and includes gingerbread house and candy, 1 chef's hat, 2 jingle bells, unlimited sodas, and 2 seats.
+Additional seats may be purchased for $12 per seats.
+Tickets for these workshop will be available online starting November 10, 2014.

-TheMouseForLess Tip: On certain days before the holidays from November 29 through December 21, 2013, enjoy a special gift-giving showcase at Downtown Disney that includes product presentations, flash offers and exciting happenings at the Westside Stage—each highlighting select Downtown Disney shops and merchandise locations.
+TheMouseForLess Tip: On certain days before the holidays, enjoy a special gift-giving showcase at Downtown Disney that includes product presentations, flash offers and exciting happenings at the Westside Stage—each highlighting select Downtown Disney shops and merchandise locations.
 To get the latest offers at select Downtown Disney District locations, you can follow @DisneylandDTD on Twitter.

 TheMouseForLess Tip: Stop by Marceline’s Confectionery in Downtown Disney for a special holiday peppermint caramel apple.
-This mammoth apple, which sells for $12.95, is 1400 calories and can feed several people.
+This mammoth apple, is 1400 calories and can feed several people.
 The apple is layered with caramel, peppermint chocolate, red & green M&M’s, white chocolate drizzle and sparklies.
 And don't forget to stop by Jamba Juice for a lowfat holiday Eggnog Jubilee.

 Celebrate Christmas or New Year's Eve with dinner at a Disneyland Resort Restaurant!

-* These pages are updated with 2013 info as it becomes available.
+* These pages will be updated with 2014 info as it becomes available.

 TheMouseForLess Tip: During the holidays, many Disneyland quick-service restaurants issue dining receipts with a coupon for 20% off merchandise at select shops during hours before noon.
 While coupons have an expiration date, they do not have to be used the same day they are issued.